Summer Undergraduate Research Program

 Most Recent Deadlines

 made.
-All purchases must be made in accordance with SDSU and CSU policies and in
+Priority will be given to projects that support one student.
+All purchases must be made in accordance with SDSU and CSU policies and in accordance

-accordance with the approved budget.
-A detailed expense template for the final report
+with the approved budget.
+A detailed expense template for the final report and additional

-Please contact Tim Hushen (firstname.lastname@example.org or 594-4102), if you have any questions or desire additional information.
+Please contact Lisa Kath (email@example.com) or Tim Hushen (firstname.lastname@example.org or 594-4102), if you have any questions or desire additional information.